merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 If you are here, it means you have your final FASTA file to run the phylogenomic analysis.

 For this, we will use [IQtree](https://iqtree.github.io/) (also already installed in your anvi'o environment), a robust maximum likelihood algorithm to reconstruct trees.
-So regardless how you came all the way down here, you need to run this command on your HPC (with 40 cores in this particular example and 30GB memory (it should only require about ):
+So regardless how you came all the way down here, you need to run this command on your HPC (with 40 cores in this particular example, that will still take over 40 hours to run):

 ```
 iqtree -s SAR11_165.fa \